pboling/sanitize_email/README.md

 ## How you can help!

 Take a look at the `reek` list which is the file called `REEK` and stat fixing things.
-Once you complete a change, run the tests:

-`bundle exec rake test:all`

-If the tests pass refresh the `reek` list:
+To refresh the `reek` list:

 `bundle exec reek > REEK`